 There is quite a bit of GPS information including the actual satellites in view and their signal levels as well as the UTC time and current/smoothed positions.
 Taking the smoothed position and popping it into Google Maps and then zooming into the Earth view, it showed that the GPS was about 4 feet off where the actual antenna was located.

-The tracker details the number of received signals by the network and
+The tracker details the number of received signals by the network and well as the number of signals generated, not all signals are considered good and sent to the network.

 Below is a recording of 10seconds of lightning activity of North America;